Big Cypress Fox Squirrel

 -

-Autumn rates of food consumption exceed energetic needs by 32% so that
+in winter.
+Autumn rates of food consumption exceed energetic needs by 32%

 Predation